Heat fluctuations in a harmonic chain of active particles: Setup

 Notice that the symbol $\dagger$ refers to the combination of transpose and $\omega\to-\omega$ operations on a matrix.
 In both vectors~\eqref{eqs-7} and \eqref{eqs-8}, the first $N$ components, middle $N$ components, and final $N$ components, respectively, correspond to positions $x$, velocities $v$, and active forces $f$. $G_{i,j}(\omega)$ is the $(i,j)$-th matrix element of the symmetric Green's function matrix

-In this paper, we are interested in the fluctuations of heat flow from the left heat bath to the system~\cite{sekimoto} in a given time $\tau$ in the steady state $P_{\rm SS}(U_0)$ (see Eq.~\eqref{ss-eqn}):
+In this paper, we are interested in the fluctuations of heat flow from the left heat bath to the system~\cite{sekimoto} in a given time $\tau$ in the steady state $P_{\rm SS}(U_0)$ [see Eq.~\eqref{ss-eqn}]:

+In Sec.~\ref{sec:z-lm} we will show that the fluctuations of heat flow from the right heat bath can be computed using that of the left heat bath by applying suitable transformations.

-Note that this integral has to be interpreted with the Stratonovich rule~\cite{ito}. $Q_{\rm L}$ is not linear in the Gaussian state vector $U$, so we expect that its probability distribution $P(Q_{\rm L},\tau)$ is not generally Gaussian.
+Note that the above integral \eqref{heat-eqn} has to be interpreted with the Stratonovich rule~\cite{ito}. $Q_{\rm L}$ is not linear in the Gaussian state vector $U$, so we expect that its probability distribution $P(Q_{\rm L},\tau)$ is not generally Gaussian.

 In the following, we give a formal derivation of $P(Q_{\rm L},\tau)$ using the Fokker-Planck equation.